dannng/dannng.github.io/docs/glossary.markdown

 Examples include: storing the URL from which a file was downloaded, which is done by Apple's Safari, GNU wget with the '--xattr' flag, and a Windows interface that uses NTFS extended metadata to mark downloads.

-Note: Special commands are typically necessary to view extended file metadata, such as the mdls command or the "Get Info / More Info" context-menu Finder interaction in macOS environments, the xattr command in Linux environments, or [something in Explorer] in Windows environments.
+Note: Special commands are typically necessary to view extended file metadata, such as the mdls command or the "Get Info / More Info" context-menu Finder interaction in macOS environments, the xattr command in Linux environments.

 ### File
 A stream of content(s) with some attached metadata, typically at least a name and associated timestamp (via a filesystem or container such as a zip).
 Wikipedia supplies, for broader context: "A computer file is a computer resource for recording data in a computer storage device, primarily identified by its file name.
 Just as words can be written to paper, so can data be written to a computer file."